artandmath/NukeProfilers/README.md

 This repository is an accompaniment to a LinkedIn piece titled ["So I heard you like Stamps?"](http://link.to.article)

-It contains Nukescripts that can be used for profiling various compositing node graph design patterns.
+It contains nukescripts that can be used for profiling various compositing node graph design patterns.

 The "wiki" directory contains a copy of the LinkedIn piece in markdown format that can be used in your studio's compositing department wiki.